Skip to main content

 The 60-second version

 Hotel-room workouts work better than most lifters expect.
 The 2017 Schoenfeld et al. and follow-up controlled trials comparing bodyweight training to free-weight training found bodyweight protocols produced ~80–90% of the strength and hypertrophy gains of free-weight protocols when matched for effort and volume in untrained-to-intermediate populations Schoenfeld 2017.
-The honest scope: bodyweight training maintains performance and supports modest gains during travel periods of days to a few weeks.
-Serious advanced lifters will need to add resistance for continued progression.
+The honest scope: bodyweight training maintains performance and supports modest gains during travel periods of days to a few weeks; serious advanced lifters will need to add resistance for continued progression.
 The minimum effective protocol: 2–3 sessions per week, 15–30 minutes each, hitting all five basic patterns (squat, hinge, push, pull, carry/core).
-The harder problem isn’t programming.
-It’s motivation in an unfamiliar environment with travel fatigue.
+The harder problem isn’t programming; it’s motivation in an unfamiliar environment with travel fatigue.
 This article covers what bodyweight training can and cannot do, the format with the strongest evidence for travel maintenance, three template circuits, and the realistic expectations for outcomes.

 What bodyweight training can actually do